When we hear the word risk, skydiving, public speaking and standing up to your boss may come to mind. But where does risk fit into your finances?

 Younger people have a higher risk tolerance when investing since they naturally have a longer time horizon.
 When your time horizon is longer, you can take on more risk because your investments have more time to balance out through market fluctuation.
 In an interview about risk and risk tolerance, Thrivent financial advisor Dan Demers recalls a conversation with his client about this exact concern.

-"I asked ... how [my client] was feeling during the bottom of this stock market downturn, and she said, 'Dan, right now I feel okay, but if I was five years older and this happened again, I would probably be a little bit scared.'"
+"I asked … how [my client] was feeling during the bottom of a stock market downturn, and she said, 'Dan, right now I feel okay, but if I was five years older and this happened again, I would probably be a little bit scared.'"
 Dan noted this comment in the client's file so they could reconsider her risk tolerance and whether to transition into slightly lower risk funds in preparation for the future.

-Your investment knowledge and experience
+Your investment knowledge & experience

 How familiar are you with investing?
 If you're just starting out, it's smart to err on the side of caution, even if that means opting for a more moderate approach.
-However, if you lack personal experience, learning from financial mentors and working with an advisor to assess your finances and goals can fill in your knowledge gaps so you can increase your risk tolerance confidently and invest money wisely while minding other personal risk factors.
+However, if you lack personal experience, learning from financial mentors and working with a financial advisor to assess your finances and goals can fill in your knowledge gaps so you can increase your risk tolerance confidently and invest money wisely while minding other personal risk factors.

 Are you saving to buy your first home or to double your college fund for your growing family?
 Your goals, and the time frame you set to achieve those goals, will certainly influence your risk tolerance.